 I never dreamed that a musical endeavor that began primarily as a learning project in orchestration would transform itself into a “magnum opus” and become a constant companion for ten years.
 As I began to research Martin Luther I realized how very little I knew of his relentless search to know a personal and loving God despite having grown up in the church.
 My enthusiasm and fascination grew by leaps and bounds as I began to express, through music and drama, the story behind the monk who turned the world upside down and ushered in the Protestant Reformation with the cry “By faith alone!”
 A trip to Germany and a walk down the streets of Wittenberg brought a visual inspiration that a dramatic musical production could be brought to realization.

 I owe thanks and appreciation to so many for their contributions and encouragement, but especially to Dr. Ovid Young for sharing his wonderful gifts of composition and orchestration through the years...and not growing weary of “just one more Luther piece!”
-Also, a debt of gratitude is owed to International Dramatic Baritone, Robert McFarland, for his genius in bringing Luther to life with his rich baritone voice in my “make-shift studio”.
+Also, a debt of gratitude is owed to Robert McFarland for his genius in bringing Luther to life with his rich baritone voice in my “make-shift studio”.
 His support and belief that this endeavor was worth carving out the time from his busy schedule of opera performances was invaluable.